jpie726/hacking_fear_book/debuggingfixing_habit_loops.md

 # Debugging/Fixing Habit Loops
 This chapter is where my computer skills start to come in handy.
 In order to build secure web applications you need to know a little about the dark arts of hacking.
-Using similar techniques I have used to disrupt computer loops and alter a system's behavior I have had success applying them to my athletes to disrupt unwanted habit loops and alter their unwanted behavior routines to benifit the athelete.
+Using similar techniques I have used to disrupt computer loops and alter a system's behavior I have had success applying them to my athletes to disrupt unwanted habit loops and alter their unwanted behavior routines to benefit the athlete.

-Here I outline 4 tequniques I have developed over the years to help you get your athelete through their fear issues:
+Here I outline 4 techniques I have developed over the years to help you get your athlete through their fear issues:

 * Disruption
 * Association
-* Repition
+* Repetition
 * Empowerment

-Lets get into it.
+Let's get into it.

 ###Disruption:
 When a computer system expects a number and you put in letters this is a form of disruption.
-The same can be applied to an athlete's habit loop to bypass the cue that triggers the unwanted behavior routine preventing the athelete from completing their skills.
+The same can be applied to an athlete's habit loop to bypass the cue that triggers the unwanted behavior routine preventing the athlete from completing their skills.

 ####Drill Progression Ques: